 EPCS priority access shall be in a torn down state upon the completion of successful ML setup procedure (i.e., when non-AP MLD associates with an AP MLD).

-The procedures for enabling and tearing down the EPCS priority access are described in the following subclauses.
-The procedure for enabling EPCS priority access is illustrated in Figure 35-12 (Enabling EPCS priority access).
+The procedures for enabling and tearing down the EPCS priority access are described in the following subclauses. (#19319)